Showing posts with label diy. Show all posts

 campground bar.
 Valdez, AK; Summer, 1991.

-One fish-less day in Valdez, when work was slow, some campsite entrepreneurs whipped up a homemade bar out of pallets and scrap plywood.
+One fishless day in Valdez, when work was slow, a few campsite entrepreneurs decided to make the best of it.
+Using old pallets and scrap plywood, they threw together a makeshift bar.

 One beer, one shot, one cigarette — One Dollar!